jaimeviloriogreen/friends-list-app/README.md

 ![Screenhot](img/screenshot.png)

-This simple application has as its only functionality to create a list of friends, on which I will be able to list, delete, edit and insert friends.
+This simple application node application has as its only functionality to create a list of friends, on which I will be able to list, delete, edit and insert friends.

 I have created it by implementing Node.js and the latest ECMAScript 6 functionality, plus the following packages: